Skip to content

 Reassuring Concerned Citizens

-The aftermath of the cyberattack on the neighbouring municipality brought the importance of secure digital municipal services into focus for many municipalities in Kurt’s area.
+The aftermath of the cyberattack on the neighbouring municipality brought the importance of digital security into focus for many municipalities in Kurt’s area.

-During his research, Kurt realizes that the many points of access to municipal services – and many related username and password combinations – multiply the opportunities for cyberattacks.
+During his research, Kurt realizes that the multiple points of access to municipal services – and their many related username and password combinations – multiply the opportunities for cyberattacks.

-Citizens have also reported that they don’t understand how the municipality will use their information on each site.
-They are therefore wary of providing authentication information and discouraged from signing up to use new services.
+Citizens have also reported a lack of transparency on how the municipality uses their information on each site.
+They are therefore wary of providing authentication information and discouraged from signing up to use new services

 Taken together, these issues have severely eroded citizens’ trust in municipal digital services.